cguan00/MKS21X-FinalProject/README.md

 - NOTE: MUST USE LOWERCASE WHEN PLAYING THE GAME
   - ex. use h7, not H7
   - ex. use rook, not Rook
+- If the board prints out again with no changes, the move was not valid according to the game.

 ## Development Log